 Nanded Maharashtra, India Travel Guide

 Takht Sri Hazur Sahib Gurudwara is the most significant attraction in Nanded plus one of the five Takhts (temporal seats of authority) of Sikhism.
-It stands at the place where Guru Gobind Singh Ji, the tenth Sikh Guru, left his earthly body in 1708.
+It is located at the place where Guru Gobind Singh Ji, the tenth Sikh Guru, left his earthly body in 1708.
 Its presence made Nanded a revered pilgrimage site, a foundation of Sikh faith and history.

 These institutions offer a glimpse into the sacred and historical fabric of Nanded.

-Situated about 100 km northeast of Nanded, this temple is one of the three and a half Shakti Peethas in Maharashtra, revered as a highly sacred site.
+Situated about 100 km northeast of Nanded, this temple is considered one of the three and a half Shakti Peethas in Maharashtra, revered as a highly sacred site.
 It makes for a popular day trip.

 Also in Mahur, this location is considered the birthplace of Lord Dattatreya, another important pilgrimage spot.